gammasoft71/Examples_Cocoa/README.md

 Shows how to use macOS AppKit Cocoa controls without StoryBoard only by programming code (objective-c).

-## Hello, World!
+## Hello World

-["Hello, World!"](src/HelloWorld) The classic first application HelloWorld, with NSTextField.
+["Hello World"](src/HelloWorld) The classic first application HelloWorld with NSTextField.

 ## Application and messages

 [Application](src/Application) Shows how to create a simple Cocoa application with NSApplication.

 [Application with message loop](src/ApplicationWithMessageLoop) Shows how to create your own message loop and dispatcher with NSEvent.

-## Containers

-[Form](src/Form) Shows how to create a simple Cocoa Form with NSWndow.

-[TabControl](src/TabControl) Shows how to create a simple Cocoa TabControl with TabPages with NSTabView and NSTabViewItem.

 ## Common Controls